July 22nd 2015

 Although the pressures are great, the good news according to Steve Mellor, Head of Fitness and Nutrition at Freedom2Train, is that exercising at this stage is a great way to relieve stress, release endorphins and boost confidence.
 It's also effective at counteracting the more problematic symptoms of puberty such as erratic moods, decreased motivation and flagging energy levels.

-The best exercises and classes
+The best exercises and classes for young teens

 Take advantage of the many extra-curricular activities offered by schools.
 Exercise is more structured and organised at this age which is ideal for satisfying the need to try out as many different types of sports as possible.
 But a word of caution here: Nathalie advises parents to beware pushing children into a particular sport as this can put children off.
 She also suggests incorporating physical activity into their everyday lives, such as walking or cycling to school and seeing friends.